-- Too long of form requirements and nobody will take the time to fill them out, giving you zero leads.
+- Too long of form requirements and nobody will take the time to fill them out, giving you a notably lower amount of leads.

-Before we dive into creating an actual lead qualifying chatbot using conversational marketing, let’s go over what conversational marketing is.
+Before we dive into the world of conversational marketing and create an actual lead qualifying chatbot, let’s go over what conversational marketing is.

 Simply put, conversational marketing treats each customer as their own market.
-It focuses on 1 to 1 communication with a prospect in which you ask them questions about their goals, attributes, and demographics to understand their needs and pain points.
+It focuses on driving 1 to 1 conversation with a prospect who answers questions about their goals, attributes, and demographics, helping you to understand their needs and pain points.

 Sounds good?
 Good.

 Chatbots are the bread and butter of conversational marketing because they allow you to engage with a potential customer in natural messaging format, in real-time.
 Better yet, they allow you to show your brand personality and create a memorable, fun experience.